maflcko/b-c-gui-translations-review/reviews/pt_BR.md

         <translation>A palavra passe inserida para a de-criptografia da carteira é incorreta .
 Ela contém um caractere nulo (ou seja - um byte zero).
 Se a palavra passe foi configurada em uma versão anterior deste software antes da versão 25.0, por favor tente novamente apenas com os caracteres maiúsculos — mas não incluindo — o primeiro caractere nulo.
 Se for bem-sucedido, defina uma nova senha para evitar esse problema no futuro.</translation>

 YES
-There are some errors and inconsistencies in the translation:
+There are several issues:

-1. "de-criptografia" should be "de criptografia" (no hyphen, as the correct term is "descriptografia" or "de criptografia" depending on context, but here "de criptografia" is better).
-2. There is an unnecessary space before the period in "incorreta ."
+1. The translation for "passphrase" is rendered as "palavra passe", which is incorrect and uncommon in Brazilian Portuguese.
+The established term is "senha" or "frase secreta" (better for 'passphrase').
-3. The translation says "apenas com os caracteres maiúsculos" ("only with uppercase characters"), which is not in the original.
-The original means "only the characters up to — but not including — the first null character."
-The word "maiúsculos" ("uppercase") is incorrect here.
+2. The phrase "apenas com os caracteres maiúsculos" is a mistranslation of "only the characters up to" (should be "apenas com os caracteres até", not "maiúsculos" which means "uppercase").
-4. The word "senha" is used instead of "palavra passe" to translate "passphrase."
-The original consistently uses "palavra passe," so it is better to keep it consistent.
-5. The whole sentence about "Se for bem-sucedido, defina uma nova senha" doesn't specify who should do the action; better to follow the original wording: "If this is successful, please set a new passphrase..."
-6. The dash "—" usage is correct, but spacing around it should be consistent and normally spaces around those dashes in Portuguese should be thin spaces or normal spaces, but this is minor and not critical.
-7. "por favor tente novamente apenas com os caracteres maiúsculos" doesn't capture the meaning.
-It should be "por favor, tente novamente utilizando somente os caracteres até — mas não incluindo — o primeiro caractere nulo."
+3. There is redundant spacing before the period after "incorreta".
+4. For clarity, "de-criptografia" should be "descriptografia".
+5. "Se a palavra passe foi configurada em uma versão anterior deste software antes da versão 25.0" is unnecessarily redundant, and does not reflect the English "with a version of this software prior to 25.0".
+6. For "define uma nova senha", "senha" (password) is more common, but since "passphrase" was used, "frase secreta" is the best translation.

 Correct translation:

-A palavra-passe inserida para a descriptografia da carteira está incorreta.
+A frase secreta inserida para a descriptografia da carteira está incorreta.
 Ela contém um caractere nulo (ou seja, um byte zero).
-Se a palavra-passe foi configurada com uma versão deste software anterior à 25.0, por favor, tente novamente utilizando somente os caracteres até — mas não incluindo — o primeiro caractere nulo.
-Se isso for bem-sucedido, defina uma nova palavra-passe para evitar esse problema no futuro.
+Se a frase secreta foi definida em uma versão deste software anterior à 25.0, tente novamente usando apenas os caracteres até — mas não incluindo — o primeiro caractere nulo.
+Se for bem-sucedido, defina uma nova frase secreta para evitar esse problema no futuro.

-Note: "palavra-passe" with a hyphen is the most usual form in Brazilian Portuguese for "passphrase" in security context.

-Final replacement:

-<translation>A palavra-passe inserida para a descriptografia da carteira está incorreta.
-Ela contém um caractere nulo (ou seja, um byte zero).
-Se a palavra-passe foi configurada com uma versão deste software anterior à 25.0, por favor, tente novamente utilizando somente os caracteres até — mas não incluindo — o primeiro caractere nulo.
-Se isso for bem-sucedido, defina uma nova palavra-passe para evitar esse problema no futuro.</translation>
 ```

 ```
         <source>The old passphrase entered for the wallet decryption is incorrect.
 It contains a null character (ie - a zero byte).
 If the passphrase was set with a version of this software prior to 25.0, please try again with only the characters up to — but not including — the first null character.</source>
         <translation>A senha antiga inserida para a de-criptografia da carteira está incorreta.
 Ele contém um caractere nulo (ou seja, um byte zero).
 Se a senha foi definida com uma versão deste software anterior a 25.0, tente novamente apenas com os caracteres maiúsculo — mas não incluindo — o primeiro caractere nulo.</translation>

 YES
-There are errors in the translation:
+There are accuracy problems in the translation:

+1. "de-criptografia" is not the standard; the usual form in Brazilian Portuguese is "descriptografia".
-1. "Ele contém um caractere nulo" uses the masculine pronoun "Ele" (he/it masculine), but it should refer to "senha" (password), which is feminine ("senha" is feminine in Portuguese).
-So it should be "Ela contém um caractere nulo".
+2. "Ele contém um caractere nulo" uses the masculine "Ele", while the correct pronoun for "senha" (password/passphrase) is feminine in Portuguese: "Ela contém...".
-2. The phrase "apenas com os caracteres maiúsculo — mas não incluindo — o primeiro caractere nulo" is incorrect.
-The source says "only the characters up to — but not including — the first null character."
-The word "maiúsculo" means "uppercase," which is unrelated and a mistranslation.
-The correct phrase should be "apenas com os caracteres até — mas sem incluir — o primeiro caractere nulo."
+3. "com os caracteres maiúsculo — mas não incluindo — o primeiro caractere nulo" is an incorrect translation of "with only the characters up to — but not including — the first null character."
+The mention of "maiúsculo" (uppercase) doesn't appear in the source and is erroneous.
-3. The translation of "decryption" as "de-criptografia" is understandable but uncommon in Brazilian Portuguese; "descriptografia" or "decodificação" is preferred.
-"Descriptografia" is most common in tech contexts.
+4. Whitespace and punctuation are appropriate, but the overall message changes the meaning.

 Correct translation:
 A senha antiga inserida para a descriptografia da carteira está incorreta.
 Ela contém um caractere nulo (ou seja, um byte zero).
-Se a senha foi definida com uma versão deste software anterior à 25.0, tente novamente apenas com os caracteres até — mas sem incluir — o primeiro caractere nulo.
+Se a senha foi definida com uma versão deste software anterior à 25.0, tente novamente utilizando apenas os caracteres até — mas sem incluir — o primeiro caractere nulo.
 ```

 ```
         <source>Load Partially Signed Bitcoin Transaction</source>
         <translation>Carregar</translation>

 YES
-The translation is incomplete and does not convey the full meaning of the English source.
-"Load Partially Signed Bitcoin Transaction" should indicate loading a partially signed Bitcoin transaction, not just "Carregar" (which means "Load" in a very general sense).
+The translation is incomplete—the source text "Load Partially Signed Bitcoin Transaction" is translated only as "Carregar" ("Load"), omitting the rest of the phrase.
+This can confuse users since "Carregar" does not specify what is being loaded.

 Correct translation:
 Carregar Transação Bitcoin Parcialmente Assinada
 ```